-Since you put so much effort into studying and taking AP tests, you’re probably wondering: do colleges look at AP scores?
-How is all of your AP-related effort going to affect the admissions process?
+Since you put so much effort into studying for and taking AP tests, you've likely wondered whether colleges look at AP scores.
+How is all of your AP prep and effort going to affect your chances of admission to college?

-In this guide, we’ll illuminate the relationship between AP scores and college admissions.
-We’ll discuss how important AP scores are for your application and how AP classes matter for college admission.
-We’ll also discuss what being an AP Scholar means for your admissions chances!
+In this guide, we'll illuminate the relationship between AP scores and college admission.
+We'll also discuss how important AP scores are for your application, how colleges consider these scores, and what being an AP Scholar can mean for your admission chances.

 Do Colleges Look at AP Scores?

-There are two issues to address when we consider AP scores and college admissions.
-First, do colleges actually even look at your AP scores when you apply?
-And second, if they do look, how much do they care about your scores?
+There are two issues to address when we consider the connection between AP scores and college admission.
+First, do colleges even look at your AP scores when you apply?
+Secondly, if they do look, how much do they actually care about your scores?

 Do Colleges Look at AP Scores for Admission?

-You don't typically need to send official AP score reports to colleges when you apply.
-However, colleges will often have space for you to self-report your AP scores on applications.
-And if it’s on your application, admissions committees will see it.
-This means that if you have some low scores you would prefer admissions committees not see, you shouldn't report those scores on your application.
+While you don't typically need to send official AP score reports to colleges you're applying to, some schools will have space on their applications for you to self-report your AP scores.
+And if your scores are on your application, admissions committees will see them.
+Similarly, if you have any low AP scores you'd prefer admissions committees not see, you don't have to (and shouldn't) report them on your application.

-But of the scores that you do report, how much weight do they have in the admissions process?
+But of the AP scores you do report, how much weight do they have in the admissions process?

 Is it more or less than the weight of these three apples?

 Looking for help studying for your AP exam?